eloylp/go-serve/README.md

 2019/09/02 18:45:02 Starting to serve /home/user at 0.0.0.0:8080 ...
 ```

-Of course you can customize this parameters as in this full example:
+Of course, you can customize these parameters as in this full example:
 ```bash
 $ go-serve -l 0.0.0.0:3000 -d /tmp -p /assets go-serve v1.3.0